akennedy205/A.DAY_andrew/README.md

 _PARENT TABLE_

 - A Table for Tracker was created in the database.
-  Relevent elements have been created and have been connected wit to one to one relationship with the child tables.
+  Relevent elements have been created and have been connected with a one to one relationship with the child tables.

 _CHILD TABLE_